CHMMaas/HTEPredictionMetrics/README.md

 # Other functions
 Some other useful functions included in this package.

+# plot.calibration
+This function enables to plot the calibration plot of treatment effect by plotting the observed versus the predicted treatment effect of matched pairs.

 # Rubin.combine
 This function combines multiple estimates with multiples standard errors using the Rubin's rule.